jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Conclusion

 Using constructs from Circular, it may seem circumstantial whether a command is a code block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
-Still, it may be relevant to be aware how these symbols from Circular can be combined to represent constructs from other languages.
+These symbols from Circular can be combined to represent constructs from other languages.

 It deserves to be said, that these symbolizations are just *ideas*.
-Depending on how this language might be used by a tool, different choices could be made.
+Depending on how notation is used by a tool, different choices could be made.

 [back](../../)